What is the Limitation of Financial Accounting?

 # 11 – Comparability

-- However, that’s not the case practically, as accounting policies involve the use of judgments and experience, and the same can vary from entity to entity based on different business models and different accountants having unique expertise and competence.
+- However, that’s not the case practically, as accounting policies involve the use of judgments and experience.
+The same can vary from entity to entity based on different business models and accountants having unique expertise and competence.

 # 12 – Personal Bias

-- Although the books of accounts are prepared to keep in mind the accounting principles, a lot of these principles require the accountant to use his personal judgment and experience in practical cases.
+- Although the books of accounts are prepared to keep in mind the accounting principles, many of these principles require the accountant to use his judgment and experience in practical cases.

-- Thus, the basis on which the principles have been applied may differ based on the varied experience and competence of the accountant involved in the preparation of the financial statements.
+- Thus, the basis on which the principles have been applied may differ based on the varied experience and competence of the accountant involved in preparing the financial statements.

-Although there are various advantages associated with applying the financial accountancy in business, it does leave out certain factors from its purview.
+Although there are various advantages associated with applying financial accountancy in business, it does leave out certain factors from its purview.
 These factors are nothing but the limitations of financial accounting and could result in a change or difference of opinion or decision of the user of the financial statements.
-Simultaneously, consideration of these factors, which are left out of the scope of financial accounting, affects the way forward or action to be taken by the user.
+Simultaneously, consideration of these factors, which are left out of the scope of financial accounting, affects the user’s way forward or action.

-This has been the guide to Limitations of Financial Accounting.
-Here we discuss the list of top 12 limitations includes Historical in Nature, Comparability, Future Prediction etc. You can learn more about financing from the following articles –
+This article has been the guide to Limitations of Financial Accounting.
+Here we discuss the list of top 12 limitations, including Historical in Nature, Comparability, Future Prediction, etc. You can learn more about financing from the following articles –